Microraptor: Description

 Microraptor was among the smallest-known non-avian dinosaurs, with the holotype of M. gui measuring 77 cm in length, 88–94 cm in wingspan and weighing 0.5–1.4 kg.
 There are larger specimens which would have measured at least 80 cm in length, more than 99 cm in wingspan and weighed 1.25–1.88 kg.
 Aside from their extremely small size, Microraptor were among the first non-avialan dinosaurs discovered with the impressions of feathers and wings.
 Seven specimens of M. zhaoianus have been described in detail, from which most feather impressions are known.
 Unusual even among early birds and feathered dinosaurs, Microraptor is one of the few known bird precursors to sport long flight feathers on the legs as well as the wings.
 Their bodies had a thick covering of feathers, with a diamond-shaped fan on the end of the tail (possibly for added stability during flight).
 Xu et al. (2003) compared the longer plumes on Microraptor's head to those of the Philippine eagle.
 Bands of dark and light present on some specimens may indicate color patterns present in life, though at least some individuals almost certainly possessed an iridescent black coloration.

+Distinguishing anatomical features

+A diagnosis is a statement of the anatomical features of an organism (or group) that collectively distinguish it from all other organisms.
+Some, but not all, of the features in a diagnosis are also autapomorphies.
+An autapomorphy is a distinctive anatomical feature that is unique to a given organism.
 Several anatomical features found in Microraptor, such as a combination of unserrated and partially serrated teeth with constricted 'waists', and unusually long upper arm bones, are shared with both primitive avians and primitive troodontids.
 Microraptor is particularly similar to the basal troodontid Sinovenator; in their 2002 description of two M. zhaoianus specimens, Hwang et al. note that this is not particularly surprising, given that both Microraptor and Sinovenator are very primitive members of two closely related groups, and both are close to the deinonychosaurian split between dromaeosaurids and troodontids.